Lake Harriet Concerts

 Free Concerts for Seniors

-The Pops usually presents Free Concerts for Seniors at the historic Nicollet Island Pavilion each summer and at Elliot Park in Minneapolis, but due to COVID and planning concerns, these aspect of our season has been cancelled for 2022.
+The Pops usually presents Free Concerts for Seniors at the historic Nicollet Island Pavilion each summer and at Elliot Park in Minneapolis, and we hope to return to Nicollet Island in the future.

 Historically, seniors have been invited from throughout the Twin Cities via email and free busing is available.
 Complimentary beverages, treats, and door prizes were provided.
 The value of this project is clearly illustrated by the fact that the 350 reservations available for each Nicollet Island concert were taken months before the concerts begin and an additional 150 walk-in patrons filled the venue to capacity for each concert.